kiranbakale/AMI-Readme/docs/environment_upgrades.md

     `ansible-playbook -i environments/10k/inventory playbooks/haproxy.yml`

+1. If you are using OpenSearch deployed via the Toolkit, you will need to run the following command to update it _with_ downtime:

+    `ansible-playbook -i environments/10k/inventory playbooks/opensearch.yml`

 The update process can take a couple of hours to complete, and the full runtime will depend on the number of nodes in the deployment.

 ## OS Upgrades